szellner/aspect-tagger/README.md

 <li>It only works for square images.
 <li>You have to directly select the files you want to update, and there's no way to automate tag upkeep.
 </ul>
 The mdfind command allows for extremely fast metadata searches, so it makes sense to take advantage of that.
 The fswatch command is useful for automating this process and keeping a low profile when not in use.
+This sort of file crawler can easily be expanded to assign new tags.

 ### Installation
 <ol>